 The transportation network can expose people to unwanted sound levels that are loud enough to be harmful to human health.
-Negative noise-related health impacts include hearing loss, tinnitus, sleep disturbance, decreased productivity, hypertension (see Map 2-17), and heart disease (see Map 2-18).
+Negative noise-related health impacts include hearing loss, tinnitus, sleep disturbance, decreased productivity, hypertension, and heart disease.
 Despite these negative impacts, noise is often excluded when analyzing the health effects of the transportation network or conducting health impact assessments.
-The EPA recommends 24hour exposure limits of 55 dBA in residential areas and a second exposure limit of 70 dBA to prevent hearing loss (Hammer, et. al, 2014).
+The EPA recommends 24-hour exposure limits of 55 dBA in residential areas and a second exposure limit of 70 dBA to prevent hearing loss (Hammer, et. al, 2014).

 The Bureau of Transportation Statistics estimates noise exposure caused by different modes of transportation.
-In our region, air travel near the Charleston International Airport and the Charleston Executive Airport produces the loudest and farthest reaching noise impacts, with sound levels between 60 and 70 dBA into some residential areas (see Map 2-19).
-Similarly, interstates like I-26 and I-526 generate sound levels between 60 and 80 dBA for travelers in immediate proximity of the roadways.
-Other locations commonly associated with excess rail noise include at-grade crossings and rail yards, where shunting and coupling movements are performed, the braking of transit vehicles, garbage and street maintenance equipment, and construction equipment during roadway construction.
+In our region, air travel near the Charleston International Airport and the Charleston Executive Airport produces the loudest and farthest reaching noise impacts, with sound levels between 60 and 70 dBA in some residential areas (see Map 2-15).
+Similarly, interstates like I-26 and I-526 generate sound levels between 60 and 80 dBA for residents in immediate proximity of the roadways.
+Other locations commonly associated with excess rail noise include rail yards where shunting and coupling movements are performed; at-grade rail crossings; and the braking of transit, trash collection, street maintenance, and construction vehicles.